rehierl/metalsmith-doctoc/readme.md

 ===============

-Please be aware that, as long as this plugin's version begins with '0.', **I consider this to be a 'Beta' version.** This means that it should basically work, but still needs some editing/review/testing.
+Please be aware that, as long as this plugin's version begins with '0.', **I consider this to be a 'Under development' version.** This means that it should basically work, but still needs some improvement/editing/review/testing.

 The main purpose of this Metalsmith ([npmjs](https://www.npmjs.com/package/metalsmith),